 His practice covers international and domestic litigation and arbitration acting for governments, corporations and professionals.
-The range of disputes frequently involve engineering or construction projects, transport, professional negligence, information technology, process or energy projects.
+The range of disputes frequently involves engineering or construction projects, transport, professional negligence, information technology, process or energy projects.

-He is particularly experienced in the presentation and conduct of complex cases, especially those involving contractual interpretation, allegations of professional negligence issues including defective design, delay analysis, expert determinations and final accounts or disputed technical issues (including fraud).
+He is particularly experienced in the presentation and conduct of complex cases, especially those involving delay analysis, contractual interpretation, allegations of professional negligence issues including defective design, expert determinations and final accounts or disputed technical issues (including fraud).

 The range of disputes covered is extensive, examples include large commercial developments both domestically and internationally (new-build and refurbishment) complex infrastructure works, including track installation, repair and upgrading, IT systems and installations, powers station disputes (both as to construction and operation including waste to energy plants), waste and water treatment technology, oil and gas platforms, piling operations onshore and offshore, construction of roads and ships, PFI’s, PPP’s, pipe laying, tunnels, pumping stations, coastal defences and effluent and airport terminals.

 His experience spans the range of different forums including mediation, adjudication, expert determination, domestic and international arbitration and commercial Court litigation.
 Much of his work is international in nature and throughout his career he has advised on and appeared as advocate in disputes in Europe, Africa, the Caribbean, the Middle East (he is qualified to practice in the DIFC, Dubai), and across Asia.
 He has been appointed by the ICC and other domestic and international bodies both as Arbitrator and as Legal and Dispute Resolution Expert.

 Simon also accepts appointments either as a sole Arbitrator or as part of a Panel and is, of course, familiar with the established domestic and international rules.